Cursed (2004 film): Plot

 That night, the woman cooks food for her boyfriend when a blackout occurs.
 She opens her fridge to find a long corridor from which a pale girl emerges.
 The girl approaches the woman and tricks her into fatally stabbing her boyfriend, before the woman is suffocated by a bag over her head.
 Meanwhile, the man visits a bathhouse.
 Witnessing strange phenomena in the bath, he attempts to leave when he slips on mysterious hair and is knocked unconscious.
 When he wakes up, the man is attacked and killed by the elderly clerk of the bathhouse.
 He grabs the man's steamed bun and eats it while watching the television.

 That same night, Nao is standing at a railroad crossing when the hooded man appears and tries to pull her toward the passing train.
 She resists until the train passes and the hooded man disappears.
 The following day, Nao finds a homeless woman who tells her to come with her to learn more about the store.
 Nao and the woman are joined by Ryouko at the park.
 The woman reveals that the store's owner mistreated his contractor when it was being built.
 The contractor, in anger, broke apart the tombstones of people without families and used the fragments to build the store's foundation, resulting in its haunting.
 Ryouko tells Nao to stop working there.

 Nao comes to the store and saves Komori from a ghost in the bathroom.
 Komori, regaining his sanity, runs out of the store where, in the sun, he baptizes himself in the river.
 He throws away his jacket, regains his composure, and leaves with Nao.
 Ryouko, walking toward the store to work, finds a wheelchair rolling down the hill.
-Her boss Temija tells her every ghost does not have feet and he is happy.
+Her boss Temjia tells her every ghost does not have feet and he is happy.
 Ryouko thanks him and walks away.
 The movie goes back to the beginning, now shot from Yuko's point of view, where she sees the tortured souls inside the store.